rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 In the above-described setting, we have access to one modality (discharge, commonly denoted $Q$) that is representative of the evolution of the flood.
-Temporal realignment based on this modality allows to overcome three difficulties that may arise when comparing storm-event data: time series may have
+Temporal realignment based on this modality allows to overcome three difficulties that may arise when comparing storm-event data.
+Indeed, time series may have

 1. different starting times due to the discharge threshold at which the autosamplers were triggered,